IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 10. Island Problems (6): Water Flows

+1. We can firstly traverse from the grids on the boundaries and mark the grids with bigger values.

 ### 11. Island Problems (7): Build the Largest Island

 1. We can firstly get areas of all the islands and then check whether they can be connected.
 The key is to **mark** the grid as the index of which island it belongs to.